Choosing your future path can be hard, especially when there are so many unknowns out there.

 Joe: Speak to as many people as you can and practise that from the start of your degree all the way through.

 Engineering is a difficult degree to explain to students when they first enter the university.
-It is so broad, between the specialisations, the majors, the minors, everything that's available to your study pathway, and that is amplified when you start actually looking at jobs, careers, and pathways that you can take once you're out of the university and employed.
+It is so broad, between the specialisations, the majors, the minors and everything that's available to your study pathway.
+This is amplified when you start actually looking at jobs, careers, and pathways that you can take once you're out of university and employed.